When you and your husband decided you’d stay home and raise the kids, it was a decision you both felt good about.

 If you're a SAHM and your husband wants a divorce, the choices you make before you start the process are critical.

 But you can only make smart choices if you take the time to get ready for divorce by getting educated and preparing for divorce first.

-That's exactly why we created a downloadable kit - to help you do just that!
+That's exactly why we created an online course - to help you do just that!

 Equitable Mediation co-founder Cheryl Dillon is passionate about helping couples attain a peaceful, fair and cost-effective divorce while putting their children first.
 When she’s not supporting her clients through the emotional aspects of this significant life transition, you can find her trying to stick to an exercise program, practicing her singing lessons, tending to her garden, watching Cubs baseball, and trying to persuade Joe to adopt 5 or 10 more dogs.